bschubernd/adobe_diged_docker/README.md

 The scripts `prepare`, `newid`, `bookdl' and `getkey` can be called with the option `-d` to enable debug.
 Debug may open a docker shell for testing, to continue you have to type `exit`.
 Debug may start Adobe Digital Editions.
 To continue you have to click file->exit in the GUI.

 To debug the docker image 'adobe_diged_docker:alice` created with `newid alice', without downloading a book or retrieving a key, just to get a shell and to start Adobe Digital Editions call:

     ./dbgid -d alice

+This can also be used to change the Adobe Digital Editions to not Automatically download your synced books with the Library => Preferences Menu.

 Backup and Restore
 ------------------